azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

+**Q: In Flutter BLoC, which widgets are used to interact with the state in the UI?**

+1. BlocBuilder → Rebuilds UI when the state changes.

+2. BlocListener → Listens for state changes and triggers side effects (e.g., Snackbar).

+3. BlocConsumer → A combination of BlocListener and BlocBuilder (listens + rebuilds).

+4. BlocSelector → Selects and listens to a specific part of the state, optimizing rebuilds.

+Most commonly, developers use BlocBuilder, BlocListener, and BlocConsumer, but BlocSelector is also an important tool for improving performance.

+**===== Flutter Questions & Answers =====**

 **Q: What is the difference between BlocBuilder and BlocListener in Flutter's BLoC package?**

 BlocBuilder: Always returns a widget and rebuilds the UI when the state changes.